JaKooLit/Hyprland-Dots/README.md

 ### ⚠️⚠️⚠️ A MUST! after copying these dots
 - By default I have not set a wallpaper.
 If using swww, just press SUPER CTRL W and choose wallpaper.
 Once you reboot or logged out, the last wallpaper will be loaded by swww automatically.
 - If not using swww, edit ~/.config/hypr/Execs.conf and set using swaybg
 - Nvidia Owners.
-Make sure to edit your ~/.config/hypr/configs/ENVariables.conf and uncomment atleast env = WLR_NO_HARDWARE_CURSORS,1 before log out or reboot.
+Make sure to edit your ~/.config/hypr/configs/ENVariables.conf if you have set a proper environment already. (recommended).
+WLR_NO_CURSORS will be activated if nvidia gpu is detected.
 - If you have already set your own keybinds, monitors, etc....
-Just copy over from backup created.
+Just copy over from backup created before log-out or reboot. (recommended)

 ### 📖 Known issues and possibly solutions
 - Foot tty fonts after copying dots is broken - Install Fira Code or just restore your previous foot configuration in ~/.config/foot